static site checker

 These options are available on the command line (with dashes) and in

 configuration files (without dashes).
-The short form alternative
+The short form single letter

 Most binary options, e.g. those without arguments below that turn on a